comaps/website/content/download/index.zh-Hans.md

 weight: 10
 ---

-CoMaps 现在可在 F-Droid 下载，并提供 APK 安装包！我们仍在努力推进 Google Play 商店和 iOS App Store 的上架工作，敬请期待！
+CoMaps is available on Google Play, F-Droid, and as an APK download now!
+We are still working on publishing on the iOS App Store as well, please stay tuned!